tmarkovski/json-bbs-signatures/spec/spec.md

 ## Signature Scheme

-A summary of the functional requirements needed to define a signature scheme are given below.
-Each of this is described in details in the next section.
+Summary of technical and functional requirements needed to define a signature scheme:

 <dl>
-  <dt>Normalization algorithm</dt>
+  <dt>Normalization Algorithm</dt>
-  <dd>deterministicly transform the JSON object into unique addressable statements that unambiguously describe each JSON field</dd>
+  <dd>Deterministicly transform a JSON document into unique addressable statements that unambiguously describe each JSON node</dd>
-  <dt>Selective disclosure support</dt>
+  <dt>Selective Disclosure</dt>
-  <dd>apply projections to reduce the JSON object into a subset of the original to satisfy selective disclosure requirements</dd>
+  <dd>Ppply projections to reduce the JSON document into a subset of the original to satisfy selective disclosure requirements</dd>
-  <dt>Document definition</dt>
+  <dt>Document Definition</dt>
-  <dd>object should be described using a standardized vocabulary and schemas</dd>
+  <dd>JSON documents should be described using a standardized vocabulary and schemas</dd>
-  <dt>Standard signature formats</dt>
+  <dt>Signature Format</dt>
   <dd>standardized format of reperesenting the signatures</dd>
 </dl>

-### Normalization algorithm
+### Normalization Algorithm

-This document explores the use of [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) as a normalization algorithm.
+This document explores the use of JSON Pointer, standardized with [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901), as a normalization algorithm.
 JSON Pointer defines a string syntax for identifying a specific value within a JSON document.
-Each node in the JSON document is uniquely expressed as a string.
-It is standardized with [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901).
-There are tools and libraries available in all languages.
+Each node in the JSON document is uniquely expressed as a string.<br />
+JSON Pointer tools and libraries available in all languages.

 *Example JSON document of personal address*